 - Website The Gwynedd Pension Fund website contains a section dedicated to Deferred Members.
 It provides general information about the LGPS including, Transfers Out, Retirement, Divorce, Death Benefits and Frequently Asked Questions.
 News items are added when required to notify members of any Scheme changes.
 There is a separate section dedicated to the pension benefits for Councillor Members leaving before retirement. - Member Self Service The member self-service web portal on the Gwynedd Pension Fund website allows members to view and update their pension data securely online, such as death grant expression of wish, contact details, annual benefit statements and letters.
 The planning tools allow members to perform benefit calculations and prepare for retirement. - Individual Appointments Deferred Members can arrange an appointment with a member of the Gwynedd Pension Fund staff at the Pension office in Caernarfon.
-In some cases (e.g terminal illness) a representative from the Gwynedd Pension Fund will visit a member at their home at the request of their old employer, the individual or individual's representative. - Scheme Literature - o Retirement Guide.
+In some cases (e.g terminal illness) a representative from the Gwynedd Pension Fund will visit a member at their home at the request of their old employer the individual or - in some cases (e.g terminal illness) a representative from the Gwynedd Pension Fund will visit a member at their home at the request of their old employer, the individual or individual's representative. - Scheme Literature - Retirement Guide.
 The Retirement Guide outlines the arrangements for the payment of pension benefits and sets out the benefits payable to survivors in the event of the member's death and the other most important things to note. - Factsheets.
 A range of factsheets have been produced for scheme members which give information specific topics relating to the LGPS. - Newsletters we issue periodic newsletters to Deferred Members to update them of changes in the scheme regulations. - Deferred Benefit Statements Each year we issue a statement to each deferred member showing the up to date value of their pension benefits.
 They are uploaded automatically to the member's Member Self Service online portal or sent directly to their home address if they have chosen not to register. - Annual Report and Accounts An electronic copy of the Fund's Annual Report and Accounts is available to all Scheme members on the website.
 Hard copies are also available upon request. - Correspondence The Fund uses both paper mail and e-mail to receive and send correspondence.
 Response will be made in the individuals preferred language of choice. - Pensions Helpline A single helpline number is available for all pension enquiries and a dedicated e-mail address is available for enquiries by e-mail. - Internal Dispute Resolution Procedure (IDRP) leaflet A document covering stage I of the IDRP is available on request.

-1.3 Communicating with Pensioners
+I.3 Communicating with Pensioners